PopovEvgeniy/fastwiper/readme.txt

 This software is a console/text interface program.
 It takes the amount of wipe pass and drive letter(for example:c) as command line argument.

-Recommend the amount of wipe passes
+Recommend the amount of wipe pass

-Recommend the amount of wipe passes depend on your paranoia level. ;) Wipe time also depend on the amount of wipe passes.
+Recommend the amount of wipe pass to depend on your paranoia level. ;) Wipe time also depend on the amount of wipe pass.

 1 - Normal for most case.
-3 - Secure erase important evidence.
+3 - Securely destroy important evidence.
 5 or more - Total destroy all shit.
 Also recommend for old hard drives.

 File system compatibility

-This program can't correctly work with FAT and FAT32.
+This program can't correctly working with FAT and FAT32.

 Exit codes

 0 - Operation successfully complete.
-1 - Can't create temporary file.
+1 - Can't create the temporary file.
 2 - Can't allocate memory.
-3 - Can't destroy temporary file.
+3 - Can't destroy the temporary file.
 4 - Can't decode command line argument.
-5 - Invalid amount of wipe passes.
+5 - Invalid amount of wipe pass.

 Source code